-The bar was first opened as The Aloha Cafe during Prohibition in 1931 by Fernando ‘Frank’ Blanco Cota.
+The bar was first opened as The Aloha Cafe during Prohibition in 1928 by Fernando ‘Frank’ Blanco Cota.
 He’d previously lost The Anchor Cafe in a 1927 fire.
+Both catered to the US Navy crowd.
 Cota was born in Ensenada, Baja California, but attended school and lived above the border in San Diego.
 His place was connected with amateur boxing, promoting bouts between Tijuanans and Americans held in the Aloha Cafe Arena.

 The U.S. federal prohibition of alcohol ended in 1933, with California following suit on April 8.
 A mere two months later, 150 businesses in Tijuana had closed, including 60% of the bars.